apache/iceberg/format/spec.md

 Delete files that match the query filter must be applied to data files at read time, limited by the scope of the delete file using the following rules.

 * A _position_ delete file must be applied to a data file when all of the following are true:
-    - The data file's sequence number is _less than or equal to_ the delete file's sequence number
+    - The data file's data sequence number is _less than or equal to_ the delete file's data sequence number
     - The data file's partition (both spec and partition values) is equal to the delete file's partition
 * An _equality_ delete file must be applied to a data file when all of the following are true:
-    - The data file's sequence number is _strictly less than_ the delete's sequence number
+    - The data file's data sequence number is _strictly less than_ the delete's data sequence number
     - The data file's partition (both spec and partition values) is equal to the delete file's partition _or_ the delete file's partition spec is unpartitioned

 In general, deletes are applied only to data files that are older and in the same partition, except for two special cases:

 * Equality delete files stored with an unpartitioned spec are applied as global deletes.
 Otherwise, delete files do not apply to files in other partitions.
-* Position delete files must be applied to data files from the same commit, when the data and delete file sequence numbers are equal.
+* Position delete files must be applied to data files from the same commit, when the data and delete file data sequence numbers are equal.
 This allows deleting rows that were added in the same commit.

 Notes: